 Our coaching is run by Clare Reed, ex Head of Recruitment at Deloitte and Head of Professional Recruitment at KPMG, she still works in recruitment, as an executive search consultant for the Big 4, and knows these firms well.
 You can trust her to give the best advice and guidance in your answers and her track record over the last 8 years in graduate coaching is very impressive.

-To book your coaching go to our Starter Programme page and use the easy to use online booking system.
+To book your coaching go to our Graduate Programme page and use the easy to use online booking system.

 Best of luck to everyone interviewing this year.